 You'll join a broad-minded, globally influenced, actively engaged student body and benefit from a campus community dedicated to creating a fun and supportive environment beyond the studio.

 Whether you're looking to connect with students from a similar cultural background or those with shared athletic, entrepreneurial or service-related interests, you'll find your community at RISD.
-The Center for Student Involvement (CSI) supports more than 40 clubs and organizations from RISD Balls (our famously named basketball team) to Better World by Design.
+The Center for Student Involvement (CSI) supports more than 40 clubs and organizations from RISD Balls (our famously named basketball team) to E'Ship.
 Beyond this, CSI organizes leadership and service learning programs.
 Sign into Involved once you receive your RISD credentials to see a current listing of student organizations and campus-sponsored events.